Birmingham: Regency and Victorian

 Birmingham rose to national political prominence in the campaign for political reform in the early 19th century, with Thomas Attwood and the Birmingham Political Union bringing the country to the brink of civil war during the Days of May that preceded the passing of the Reform Act 1832.
 The union's meetings on Newhall Hill in 1831 and 1832 were the largest political assemblies Britain had ever seen.
 Lord Durham, who drafted the act, wrote that "the country owed Reform to Birmingham, and its salvation from revolution".
 This reputation for having "shaken the fabric of privilege to its base" in 1832 led John Bright to make Birmingham the platform for his successful campaign for the Reform Act 1867, which extended voting rights to the urban working class.

 The original charter of incorporation, dated 31 October 1838, was received in Birmingham on 1 November, then read in the town hall on 5 November with elections for the first Birmingham Town Council being held on 26 December.
 Sixteen aldermen and 48 councillors were elected and the borough was divided into 13 wards.
 William Scholefield became the first mayor and William Redfern was appointed as town clerk.
 Birmingham Town Police were established the following year.

 Birmingham's tradition of innovation continued into the 19th century.
+By the 1820s, the country's extensive canal system had been constructed, giving greater access to natural resources and fuel for industries.
 Birmingham was the terminus for both of the world's first two long-distance railway lines: the 82 mi Grand Junction Railway of 1837 and the 112 mi London and Birmingham Railway of 1838.
 Birmingham schoolteacher Rowland Hill invented the postage stamp and created the first modern universal postal system in 1839.
 Alexander Parkes invented the first human-made plastic in the Jewellery Quarter in 1855.

-By the 1820s, the country's extensive canal system had been constructed, giving greater access to natural resources and fuel for industries.
 During the Victorian era, the population of Birmingham grew rapidly to well over half a million and Birmingham became the second largest population centre in England.
 Birmingham was granted city status in 1889 by Queen Victoria.
 Joseph Chamberlain, mayor of Birmingham and later an MP, and his son Neville Chamberlain, who was Lord Mayor of Birmingham and later the British Prime Minister, are two of the most well-known political figures who have lived in Birmingham.
 The city established its own university in 1900.